Book a Demo

 Names and contact details

-Every customer who joins your loyalty app gives you their name and contact details as part of the sign-up process.
-That's not data you've scraped or inferred — it's information they've actively provided because they want to be part of your loyalty scheme.
-You now have a real, growing list of real customers.
+Every customer who joins gives you their name and contact details as part of the process.
+Not data you've scraped or inferred.
+Information they've actively provided because they want to be part of your loyalty scheme.
+You now have a real growing list of real customers.
 Not anonymous footfall.
 People.

-PerQ Enterprise tracks purchase history, so you can see not just that a customer visited, but when they bought.
-If you have more than one branch you can see which branch or branches they use.
-Over time, this builds a picture of buying patterns across your customer base — which times are busier, which branches are busier, which offers tend to generate the most engagement.
-That kind of intelligence is genuinely valuable for staffing, promotions, and seasonal planning.
+PerQ Enterprise tracks purchase history.
+You can see not just that a customer visited, but when they bought.
+If you have more than one branch you can see which one or ones they use.
+Over time this builds a picture of buying patterns across your customer base.
+Which times are busier, which branches are busier, which offers generate the most engagement.
+Genuinely valuable intelligence for staffing, promotions, and seasonal planning.

 Visit frequency per customer

 You can see exactly how often each customer visits.
 Who your weekly regulars are.
 Who visits monthly.
 Who came in a lot and has since slowed down.
-Visit frequency is one of the most powerful indicators of customer health — and it's completely invisible without a proper loyalty system.
+Visit frequency is one of the most powerful indicators of customer health.
+Without a proper loyalty system, it's completely invisible.

 The dashboard brings all of this together in one place.
-You're not wrestling with spreadsheets or trying to cross-reference paper records.
+You're not wrestling with spreadsheets or cross-referencing paper records.
 You open the dashboard, you see your customers, and you understand your business in a way that simply wasn't possible before.

 For a regional retailer or small chain, this kind of visibility is transformative.
 You can compare customer behaviour across different sites.
-You can see which locations have the strongest loyalty metrics and learn from what they're doing.
-You can make decisions based on what's actually happening, not what you think is happening.
+See which locations have the strongest loyalty metrics.
+Make decisions based on what's actually happening, not what you think is happening.

 Reaching Your Customers Directly with Push Notifications